An honest side-by-side look at ContractParser and Docparser — where each one is stronger, and which to pick based on what you actually need.

 This is the core difference and worth understanding before comparing features.

-Docparser's model: train the parser on sample documents.
+Docparser's model: Zonal OCR plus advanced pattern recognition and anchor keywords, in their own words — a template-based engine where you train the parser on sample documents.
 Tell it “the invoice number is in the top right, format INV-####.”
 Tell it “the total is on the last line of the last page.”
 The parser applies those rules to matching documents.
 When documents match, extraction is highly accurate.
 When they don't match, extraction fails or returns wrong data.
+Docparser has added a generic AI engine (DocparserAI) and now names OpenAI's large language models as the engine behind its AI features such as document summarization — but the core contract-extraction path remains rule-based zonal OCR, not a frontier model reading each page in context.

 One is better when documents are uniform and you run the same type over and over.
-The other is better when documents vary and setup time should be zero.
+The other is better when documents vary and setup time should be zero — and when knowing exactly what's reading your documents (and what isn't sitting between the page and the reasoning step) is something you'd rather not guess at.

 Docparser: monthly subscription with renewable document credits.
 14-day free trial (no credit card).
 Paid plans start around $39/month (100 credits) for Starter, $74/month (250 credits) for Professional, $159/month (1,000 credits) for Business, plus Enterprise.
 One credit = one document up to 5 pages (longer documents consume additional credits).